hyperledger-cacti/cacti/CONTRIBUTING.md

 Using `git push --force-with-lease` instead of vanilla `--force` is highly recommended: https://softwareengineering.stackexchange.com/a/312710

 The rustlang documentation has an excellent write-up and additional links on pretty much everything you need to know.
-The only difference between their PR requirements and Cactus' is that we do encourage people referencing github issues in commit messages.
+The only difference between their PR requirements and Cacti' is that we do encourage people referencing github issues in commit messages.
 Quoting the most relevant parts below (and thanks to the Rust maintainers for this).

 > Pull requests are the primary mechanism we use to change Rust.
 GitHub itself has some great documentation on using the Pull Request feature.
 We use the "fork and pull" model described here, where contributors push changes to their personal fork and create pull requests to bring those changes into the source repository.